pblivingston/voicemeeter-api-net/README.md

 #### Login()

 Opens communication pipe with VoicemeeterRemote.
+Updates `LoginStatus` on successful login.

-If the pipe is already open, this method will throw an exception.
+Throws if the pipe is already open.

+If API response is "Ok", optional `ms` parameter specifies how long to wait for the running Voicemeeter instance to respond before throwing.
+Default is 2000ms.

 #### Logout()

 Closes communication pipe with VoicemeeterRemote.
+Updates `LoginStatus` on timeout or successful logout.

 Does nothing if the pipe is already closed.

 Optional `ms` parameter specifies for how long logout re-attempts will be made before giving up.
 Default is 1000ms.

+#### GetVoicemeeterKind()

+Returns the currently running Voicemeeter `Kind`.
+Possible values: `Standard, Banana, Potato`.

+Ensures `LoginStatus` is `Ok` if the call is successful.

+Throws if not logged in or API response is an error.

+Using the `RunningKind` property will reduce thrown exceptions, as it only calls `GetVoicemeeterKind()` if `LoginStatus` is `Ok`, but this will not be accurate if Voicemeeter was launched by an external process. `RunningKind` returns `None` if `LoginStatus` is `VoicemeeterNotRunning` and `Unknown` if `LoginStatus` is otherwise not `Ok`.

 ## Licensing